adolfintel/TDF/README.md

 * `1` (default): Block with bwrap `--unshare-net`
 * `2`: Block with `unshare -nc` (old method)

+Note that unblocking networking will also allow the sandboxed app to communicate with some services on your computer that use sockets (like CUPS).

 __`TDF_BLOCK_BROWSER`__
 Block Wine from launching the system's native web browser.